gargpriyank/ibmcloud-iac-examples/iac-example-1/README.md

 Schematics delivers Terraform as a Service.

 A sample `workspace-dev.json` file is provided with this example.
 This file creates resources in Frankfurt region in single zone.
 A multi zone sample file is available in multizone directory.
-#### Note: Variables values are provided in `workspace-dev.json` are not real and are mocked.
+#### Note: Variables values provided in `workspace-dev.json` are not real and are mocked.
 Please replace the values of the variables as per your project requirement in your local and never commit `workspace-dev.json` file.

 ```json
 ...